Description of the company and its business activities

 The following future-oriented assumptions and other major sources of estimation uncertainty at the reporting date could have significant effects on these consolidated financial statements of the Lenzing Group:

-- Intangible assets and property, plant and equipment (see note 11): determination of the recoverable amount in connection with impairment testing as defined in IAS 36 (impairment).
+- Intangible assets, property, plant and equipment and right-of-use assets (see note 11): determination of the recoverable amount in connection with impairment testing as defined in IAS 36 (impairment).

 - Biological assets (see note 20): determination of fair value less costs to sell.